pythonhealthdatascience/llm_simpy/notebooks/03_stroke/01_perplexity/inputs/27_iteration.md

-modify the `RehabilitationUnit` class
+modify the patient_generator functions in  `RehabilitationUnit` class.
+Do not modify the rehab_treatment functions.

-code that uses numpy.random should be replaced.
+code that uses `numpy.random` should be replaced.
 Call a unique stream in the `Experiment` list `streams`.
 Select the stream using a hard coded integer.
 Start from 14 and increment by 1 each time to allocate a unique number to each stream.
-E.g. `stroke_patient_generator` uses 1 stream: 0.
+E.g. `stroke_patient_generator` uses 1 stream: 14.
 Do not add new parameters to any methods.

 Show the full RehabilitationUnit including all patient generator and treatment functions.